bleach86/Garlicoin/test/README.md

 There are currently two sets of tests in this directory:

-- [functional](/test/functional) which test the functionality of litecoind and garlicoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of litecoind and tuxcoin-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the garlicoin utilities, currently only garlicoin-tx.
+- [util](/test/util) which tests the tuxcoin utilities, currently only tuxcoin-tx.

 The util tests are run as part of `make check` target.
 The functional tests are run by the travis continuous build process whenever a pull